The usability Of a Mobile application is the single most important factor in deciding the future of the application.

 Why ASTAQC for Mobile Applications Usability Testing

 Due to intense competition in the app market, no business can afford mistakes.
 Even a tiny bug, problem or delay can cost enterprises a user or a customer.
 Since the users are the source of actual profit, it would be a big mistake to leave them on their own with an app to grapple with shortcomings.
 Usability testing focuses on the details of how the user interacts with the solution.
 Usability Testing is the best way to understand how a real-time user experiences the application.
-We configure wheather it is flexible in handling controls and checking its ability to meet its goals.
-Because each user contributes to your revenue; ask them to share their positive experience on social media, on your web page serving testimonials that helps the business grow.
+We configure whether it is flexible in handling controls and checking its ability to meet its goals.
+Because each user contributes to your revenue; ask them to share their positive experience on social media, on your web page serving testimonials that help the business grow.

-Although mobile application usability testing follows the same pattern as other types of application testing, we at ASTAQC have refined our techniques to cater excellent user experience in our apps.
+Although mobile application usability testing follows the same pattern as other types of application testing, we at ASTAQC have refined our techniques to cater to excellent user experience in our apps.
 For this, we follow limited steps in a task flow.
 The team at ASTAQC design the testing session so that each action can be analyzed in detail.
 According to our mobile testing protocol, we help our users to be more deliberate in their approach.
 In a quest to derive naturalistic data from the testing, we leverage mobile device recording setups that allows users to hold their smartphones naturally.
 Moreover, we record detailed interactions of participants using mobile apps as well as capturing their on-screen events and movements.